murkyl/demo-vault-democenter/README.md

 >
 >  Issue step 2's command to re-issue iam-admin1's secret.

-4. Lets try and create a bucket inside the NS1 namespace.
+4. Let's try and create a bucket inside the NS1 namespace.
 This command should fail.

 ```bash
 ecsiamuser1 s3 mb s3://role1